mlhartme/stool/main/documentation.md

 #### DESCRIPTION

-Allocates the specified ports for this stage. *application* specifies the application to use this port.
+Allocates the specified ports for this stage. *application* specifies the application to use this port for.
 *port* is the http port, *port*+1 is automatically reserved for https.
 When starting a stage, unused allocated ports are freed.

-This command is if you have to explicitly assign specific ports to a given stage.
+This command is useful if you have to explicitly assign specific ports to a given stage.
 You'll normally not use it and instead get random ports automatically allocated when you start the stage.